 Wales has become the first part of the UK to force food outlets to prominently display food hygiene ratings.

-The new law, which came into force on Thursday, builds on a voluntary scheme, known as "scores on the doors".
+The new law, which came into force on Thursday, builds on a voluntary scheme which was introduced three years ago.

 Over the next 18 months, restaurants, takeaways and supermarkets must display ratings from 0 (lowest) to 5 (highest).

 But the Federation of Small Businesses (FSB) is still worried that food premises with poor ratings will not get their re-inspections quickly enough.

 The grading system applies to places where people eat out and shop for food, as well as hospitals, schools, care homes and children's nurseries.

 Outlets are rated according to how they prepare, cook and store food, the condition of their premises and food safety management.

 The law - which will be enforced by local councils - requires businesses to display their ratings prominently, such as on the front door or window and at every customer entrance.